 The time immediately following a diagnosis of PWS can be very difficult, and parents typically are dealing with an overwhelming amount of new information.
 It's important to take the time you need to process what is happening and connect with others for support.
 That said, early interventions should begin as soon as a diagnosis of PWS has been made.
 Research indicates early diagnosis and therapies may reduce the duration of tube feeding and prevent early obesity in Infants with PWS.
 Early intervention in children under age 3 years, particularly physical therapy, may improve muscle strength and encourage achievement of developmental milestones.

+The goal of early intervention and therapies is to help children meet these milestones earlier.
 Physical, occupational, and speech therapies are recommended for infants with PWS.

-Physical is helpful to improve balance, coordination, andstrength.
+Physical is helpful to improve balance, coordination, and strength.
 Your physical therapist will work with your child to improve gross motor skills such as lifting his head, sitting, crawling, and walking.

 Occupational therapy primarily assists with fine motor skill development and hand control.
 Occupational therapists will also perform activities to help with sensory integration and may perform oral motor exercises to improve sucking strength in preparation for pre-speech.

 Early assessment and intervention are critical to the development of functional communication.
 Parents are strongly encouraged to begin oral-motor therapy in infancy to assist with feeding and the acquisition of the oral-motor skills necessary for babbling and speech.
 If your child is receiving a diagnosis later in childhood, a speech and language assessment should be made as soon as the diagnosis is made.
-The Prader-Willi California Foundation provides an excellent brochure on speech and PWSbrochure on speech and PWS.
+The Prader-Willi California Foundation provides an excellent brochure on speech and PWS.

 Hippotherapy is commonly recommended for children ages 2 and above.
 The horse’s rhythmic, repetitive movements work to improve muscle tone, balance, posture, coordination, strength, flexibility, and cognitive skills.
-The movements also generate responses that are similar to and essential for walking.
+The movements also generate responses that are similar to (and essential for) walking.
 In addition, adjusting to and accommodating for the horse’s movements increases sensorimotor integration.
 You can learn more at the American Hippotherapy Association website.

 Research shows infant massage is beneficial in improving blood circulation, aiding digestion, enhancing the development of the nervous system, stimulating neurological development, increasing alertness, and improving immune function.
 View a video demonstration of infant massage here.